I've tried quite a few, but have never been able to get the same great results as what the original authors led me to expect.

 When you create the highest quality content, it not only satisfies readers more, but it also makes other site owners more likely to agree to link to it.

-Step 3: Get High Quality Links Through an Email Outreach Campaign
+Step 3: Get High-Quality Links Through an Email Outreach Campaign

 Once I had a decent number of prospects, it was simply a matter of sending an email telling them that I had a new and improved guide that would fit well on their page.
 I also pointed out any broken links on the page to improve my success rate.
-A good email outreach strategy is crucial here.

-In total I sent 232 emails and obtained 15 links, for a 6.5% success rate.
+In total, I sent 232 emails and obtained 15 links, for a 6.5% success rate.
 This is decent; some niches will be slightly worse, and some will be a bit better.

 Overall, I was able to pick up some very high-quality backlinks: